Compounding Disadvantage: Auditing Intersectional Bias in LLM-Generated Explanations Across Indian and American STEM Education: Introduction

+India and the United States offer complementary settings for this analysis.
+Each embeds distinct social structures that shape educational opportunity: in India, caste, language medium, school board, geography, and institutional prestige create stratifications that US-centric fairness research has largely overlooked; in the United States, race, income, and institutional type operate through different but equally consequential mechanisms.
+Examining both systems identifies which patterns hold across cultural contexts and which depend on context-specific social structures.
+We analyze each context separately before comparing patterns across both.

 For India, student profiles span seven dimensions central to educational stratification: caste, income, medium of instruction, school board, geographic location, college tier, and gender.
-For the United States, we use a parallel set of dimensions that includes race/ethnicity, income, school type, college tier, geographic context, and gender.
-Across both contexts, we evaluate four widely used LLMs (GPT-4o, GPT-4o-mini, Qwen~2.5-32B-Instruct, GPT-OSS-20B) to examine how model scale, openness, and baseline capability affect disparities in instructional complexity, spanning open and closed-source systems.
-We design two educational tasks inspired by prior work \cite{weissburg2025llms}.
-The first is a ranking task, where the model selects an appropriate explanation difficulty for a student profile.
-The second is a generation task, in which the model produces a personalized explanation tailored to the student profile.
-We evaluate these tasks on MATH-50 \cite{hendrycks2021measuring} to align with existing benchmarks and on JEEBench \cite{arora2023have} to capture India-specific engineering content.
-To quantify bias in instructional complexity, we use two complementary metrics: Mean Absolute Bias (MAB), which captures average deviation from equal treatment within a subgroup, and Maximum Difference Bias (MDB), which measures the largest disparity between any two subgroup scores.
-We further report Cohen’s $d$ and $t$-tests to assess statistical significance.

-Our results show that LLMs systematically adjust instructional complexity based on demographic descriptors rather than student ability.
-Across both countries, income consistently predicts more advanced explanations.
-Beyond income, models encode context-specific hierarchies: in India, English-medium instruction and higher caste are associated with more complex explanations, while in the U.S., models assign lower complexity to students from minority-serving institutions such as HBCUs.
-These biases persist within elite institutions, where models give simpler explanations to low-income students than to higher-income peers at the same schools.
-This pattern indicates that these disparities arise from how models interpret demographic attributes rather than from task framing.
-Model size, openness, and baseline capability do not reliably predict equitable treatment.
-All evaluated models exhibit comparable MAB and MDB values and learn similar demographic hierarchies, differing primarily in how consistently they apply them.
-These effects persist for intersectional student profiles, where multiple marginalized identities compound disadvantage.
+For the United States, we use a parallel set of dimensions that includes race/ethnicity (White, Asian, Black, Hispanic, Native American), income, school type, college tier, geographic context, and gender.
+In both contexts, we evaluate four LLMs covering open- and closed-source systems: GPT-4o, GPT-4o-mini, Qwen~2.5-32B-Instruct, and GPT-OSS-20B.